high-fructose-corn-syrup/miners-haven-optimize-superstitious-recipes/README.md

 # miners-haven-optimize-superstitious-recipes
-Constructs a linear system of constrained variables to minimize the crafting recipe cost for superstitious items in Miner's Haven
+Constructs and solves linear system of constrained variables to minimize the crafting recipe cost for superstitious items in [Miner's Haven](https://www.roblox.com/games/258258996/Miners-Haven).

 You can check [RECIPE.txt](src/RECIPE.txt) for a precomputed list of recipe's that use the code.